rmrk-team/evm/docs/RMRK/base/IRMRKBaseStorage.md

 function getMetadataURI() external view returns (string)
 ```

-Used to return the metadata URI of the associated collection.
+Used to return the metadata URI of the associated base.